top of page

 Which is exactly why, for whatever its value, it always ends up creating more problems than it solves.
 It’s the problem-solving method of the unreflective thinker.
 The unreflective thinker thinks constitutively.

 Such thinkers say, in effect, We know the essential features and defining attributes of this problem.
 Anything else is of no significance.
 Worse, constitutive thinking doesn't simply believe that it is always right.
 It firmly believes that everyone else should obey.
-Such thinking (or, better, such thoughtlessness) is the foundation of all prejudice and acts with devastating effect on our social-institutions, whether teaching-learning institutions, economic institutions, governing institutions, and the most basic bio-social unit of all - the family, where, often enough, such unreflective thinking habits first take root, following its firmest believers to their grave after spending their lives never knowing who they really are.
+Such thinking (or, better, such thoughtlessness) is the foundation of all prejudice and acts with devastating effect on our social-institutions, whether teaching-learning institutions, economic institutions, governing institutions, and the most basic bio-social unit of all - the family, where, often enough, the bad habit of unreflective thinking first takes root, following the most hidebound among them to their grave after spending their entire lives never knowing who they really are.

 A life more wasted would be difficult to imagine.